pharo-open-documentation/pharo-wiki/General/Glossary.md

 ## Smalltalk
 Smalltalk is an object-oriented, dynamically typed reflective programming language with multiple implementations.
 Some implemenations includes (Squeak)[#squeak], VisualWorks, Gemstone, VA Smalltalk and many others.
 Pharo started as an implementation of Smalltalk and is still very close to it.

+## Sources (file)
+The sources file contains source code of Pharo.
+Sources file is important because the image file format stores only objects including compiled methods and their bytecode and not their source code.
+Originally, a new sources file was generated once per major release of Pharo.
+Now Pharo changed its production mechanisme to be (bootstraped)[#bootstrap] and generates a new sources file for each Pharo image produced.

 ## Spur
 Spur is the name of the current object representation in memory of Pharo used by the (virtual machine)[#virtual-machine].
 This representation is used since Pharo 5 and was introduced to improve performances (by 30% compared to the previous implementation) and prepare Pharo to run in 64bits.